menu

 Occupations and Workforce

-When you are in Midvale, you'll notice that it is more blue-collar than most other communities in America.
-42.78% of Midvale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Midvale is a blue-collar town, with 42.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Midvale is a village of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Midvale who work in office and administrative support (14.68%), healthcare (7.09%), and sales jobs (6.33%).

 Of important note, Midvale is also a village of artists.
 Midvale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Midvale’s character.